 Presenter, A.A.
 (Year, Month).
 Title of paper or poster.
 Paper or poster session presented at the meeting of Organization Name, Location.

 Dissertations and Theses

-Often doctoral and master’s students will publish their dissertations or theses online.
+Often, doctoral and master’s students will publish their dissertations or theses online.
 This is another good way to find current, relevant research on a particular subject.
 You can use their reference list sources to help you find other research materials.

 To format a source citation for the APA reference list, use these formatting rules:

-- Italicize title.
+- Italicize the title.

 - Indicate doctoral dissertation or master’s thesis in parenthesis after the title.

 - Provide the accession or order number listed in the database in parentheses.

 The format for a doctoral dissertation or master’s thesis available from a database service is: